ansys/pytwin/doc/source/index.rst

 - Use twin runtime functionalities to build your own consumption workflows based on atomic API calls.
 For more information, see :ref:`ref_index_api_sdk`.
-- Access and use the higher-level abstraction implementation of consumption workflows to directly use and integre twin runtimes.
+- Access and use the higher-level abstraction implementation of consumption workflows to directly use and integrate twin runtimes.
 For more information, see :ref:`ref_index_api_evaluate`.
 - Become familiar with PyTwin functionalities by exploring the multiple examples that are available.
   For more information, see :ref:`ref_example_gallery`.